MariusFe/Dog-BotDiscord/README.md

 # Dog-BotDiscord

-This project is about a Dicord Bot name Dog.
+This project is about a Dicord Bot named Dog.

 You can invite him on your Discord Server by following this link: https://discord.com/api/oauth2/authorize?client_id=688456016966451207&permissions=8&scope=bot